Varying-Vagrant-Vagrants/VVV/README.md

 Installation instructions can be found [here](https://varyingvagrantvagrants.org/docs/en-US/installation/).

-Full documentation can be found in the `docs/` directory of this repository and on the [varyingvagrantvagrants.org](https://varyingvagrantvagrants.org) website.
+Full documentation can be found on the [varyingvagrantvagrants.org](https://varyingvagrantvagrants.org) website.

 ## Contributors